Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Emergency Vehicle Team (EVT) in TIM

 \section{Emergency Vehicle Team (EVT) in TIM}

 We first describe the problem of the emergency vehicle team (EVT) in TIM.
 The EVT represented by the finite set of vehicles $\mathbb{A} = \{A_{1}, A_{2} , \dots, A_{n}\}$ are physically located in the transportation network.
 The network is modeled as a metric space on a grid with a function $d$ that defines the distance between two locations in the grid.
 The current location $cloc_{i}$ of each vehicle $A_{i}$ is assumed to be known.
-Considering the grid network, a finite set of locations defined by the grid cells represents the locations where a vehicle can assume a position or where an incident can occur.
-These locations represent a discretization of the overall underlying space on the transportation network.